lkodinsson/MARS/Basic/Maneuvers.md

 **Duration:** 1 Turn

 Make a melee attack with +2 to hit against a target moving through your attack range.
-This maneuver can only be used if the target would move a distance greater than 1m through your attack range, but not if that movement is from an evade action.
+This maneuver can only be used if the target would move a distance greater than 1m through your attack range, but not if that movement is from an evade action or defensive maneuver.
 If this attack hits, the target cannot move for the rest of their turn.

 This maneuver cannot be used while prone.

 ## Penetrating Strike

+**Type:** Offensive
 **Specializations:** Finesse, Ranged

 **Stamina Cost:** 2